synthetica-ai/wine-quality-api/README.md

 # Part 3
    In the folder exercises you will find the file ```exercises.py```.
-   Inside this file there are exercises for you to solve
+   Inside this file there are standalone exercises for you to solve

  Enjoy!